-This was taken 3/22 last spring.
+This was taken on March 22nd last spring.
 These same narcissus are out in the field as wisps of green, most without buds yet.
 It’s crazy how different each spring is, always unique and never certain.

 I know when we step out into life and risk, failure is a very real possibility.
 I fail a lot, all the time actually.
-For every thing that comes through or works out, nine others bite the dust.
+For everything that comes through or works out, nine others bite the dust.
 I wish it weren’t this way but for me, failure makes up 90% of my success.
-When I’m swimming in insecurity, it’s easy to forget that this is all a game, a risky one and that nothing is certain.
-My real goal is to stay true to myself and do MY best, not to be perfect, or cool or safe but to be true.
+When I’m swimming in insecurity, it’s easy to forget that this is all a game, a risky one, and that nothing is certain.
+My real goal is to stay true to myself and do MY best, not to be perfect, cool, or safe but to be true.
 True to myself.